Cheaper oil helps narrow UK trade gap in November

 Figures last month showed the overall trade deficit lopped 1 percentage point off quarterly economic growth in the third quarter of this year, contributing to a disappointing overall expansion in gross domestic product of just 0.4 percent.

 Sterling strength acted as another headwind to exports for much of 2015.
-But on Thursday the pound touched its lowest level since May 2015 against a basket of currencies of its main trading partners =GBP.
+But on Thursday the pound touched its lowest level since May 2015 against a basket of currencies of its main trading partners.

 Furthermore, oil prices have hit their lowest in nearly 12 years, something that is likely to help its trade deficit narrow further in future months.